chromium/chromium/chrome/browser/apps/app_discovery_service/README.md

 surface games following a user request, the apps list returned by the service can contain games from a variety of apps platforms.

-The AppsFetcherService class is intended to be used by consumers to fetch apps:
+The AppDiscoveryService class is intended to be used by consumers to fetch apps:

 ```
-auto* apps_fetcher_service = AppsFetcherServiceFactory::GetForProfile(profile);
+auto* app_discovery_service = AppDiscoveryServiceFactory::GetForProfile(profile);
-apps_fetcher_service->GetApps(ResultType, ResultCallback);
+app_discovery_service->GetApps(ResultType, ResultCallback);

 ```

-## AppsFetcher
+## AppFetcher

-AppsFetcher is an interface to be implemented by each app list provider.
+AppFetcher is an interface to be implemented by each app list provider.
 When a new AppFetcher is added, a corresponding enum value should be added to ResultType.
 The AppFetcherManager distinguishes between AppFetchers with this enum value.

-## AppsFetcherManager
+## AppFetcherManager
-The AppsFetcherManager acts as the backend of the apps fetcher framework and is responsible for managing requests to AppFetchers.
+The AppFetcherManager acts as the backend of the app discovery framework and is responsible for managing requests to AppFetchers.

 ---